Ask Chris Turner (not a doctor) for help navigating the medical research

 The bulk of the salt will be Saxa SO-LOW which is 51% potassium chloride and 48% sodium chloride.
 I will use the whole 350 grams in the container.

-The NHS recommend no more that 6 grams of sodium chloride per day (corresponding a sodium weight of 6*(23/59) = 2.34 grams sodium) HOWEVER they are mistaken as the lowest risk of health problems occurs with 4 grams sodium per day and the NHS may be confused by people with low potassium and magnesium intake which will not be the case with our home made salt which includes potassium and magnesium.
-The US guidelines for sodium are similarly low (less than 2.3 grams sodium) So even with my 3 gram sprinkling per day is insufficient and I will need to up this to (4*(59/23)*(736/391)) = 19 grams!!! or six times what I judged as normal (of course you will be getting much sodium from other food like cheese so you will not need all 19 grams of home made salt, maybe only the 3 grams! ).
+The NHS recommend no more that 6 grams of sodium chloride per day (corresponding a sodium weight of 6*(23/59) = 2.34 grams sodium) HOWEVER they are mistaken as the lowest risk of health problems occurs with 4 grams sodium (sodium chloride 10.2 grams) per day and the NHS may be confused by people with low potassium and magnesium intake which will not be the case with our home made salt which includes potassium and magnesium.
+The US guidelines for sodium are similarly low (less than 2.3 grams sodium or (2.3*59/23) = 5.9 g sodium chloride.
+Given that you will be getting sodium from other sources anyway, like butter, cheese and crispbread , let us accept the national guidelines for this added seasoning salt (sodium chloride 6 grams).
+So even with my 3 gram sprinkling per day is insufficient and I will need to up this to (6*(560.5/217.5)) = 15.46 grams!!! or 5 times what I judged as normal So given our batch has 217.5 grams of sodium chloride and we want at most 6g of sodium chloride per day, then number of servings per batch is (217.5/6) = 36.25 servings.
+We will round that up to 38 servings

 The RDA for potassium is 4.7 grams.
 Our batch has (0.51*350) = 179 g of potassium chloride.
 Our mix so far (38 days) will equate to a potassium chloride weight of (179/38) = 4.7 grams of potassium chloride.
 That equates to a potassium weight of 4.7*(39/75) = 2.4 grams potassium, about half our daily requirement.
 You will also find much potassium in your leafy greens.
 If you have chronic kidney disease have a doctor test your potassium levels in your blood as you may need to increase or decrease your potassium consumption.